Quantum state driving: measurements versus pulses: Conclusion

 \section{Conclusion}

 We have provided two methods to manipulate the evolution of a quantum state.
 The first method is by applying frequent measurements while slowly changing the measurement basis.
 The state will be fixed onto the basis and follow its movement.
 When the measurement rate is much larger than the rate at which the measurement axis changes and the norm of the noise, then the success probability approaches 1.
 A quantitative bound for the required measurement rate to achieve a success probability is also provided.
 The second method is by applying frequent unitary pulses while the pulses are slowly changing.
 A state initially in an eigenspace of the initial pulse will be steered to the corresponding eigenspace of the final pulse.
 The weight in the correct final eigenspace approaches 1 as the pulse rate becomes much larger than the pulse change rate, the noise strength and the number of eigenvalues of the pulse.
 The measurement approach is an extension of quantum Zeno effect while the pulse method is a generalization of the idea of dynamical decoupling.
 We have also discussed the pros and cons between the two.
 In particular, the required measurement rate is less than the required pulse rate, but measurements can be harder to carry out comparing to pulses.
 Finally, we have shown that both methods can be mapped to a state preparation task in a similar sense of the adiabatic quantum computing.
-This provides a new possibility in the area of quantum control and computation, by utilizing the dynamics of measurements/pulses.
+A nice bonus of them is that they can intrinsically suppress errors during the operations, in the same way as in the Zeno effect and dynamical decoupling.

+Given the similar structure of adiabatic evolution and measurement/pulse driving, it would be interesting to explore a deeper connection between them and possibly discover a unified framework to describe these phenomena.
+On the more practical side, an immediate direction to pursue would be to verify the pulse steering method in experiment, for small systems, as the measurement steering method for a single qubit has been demonstrated in \cite{Siddiqi2018}.
+With the rapid development in the quantum computing sector, new platforms have been actively proposed and studied.
+The dynamical measurement/pulse protocols can provide new control capabilities for systems with continuously tunable measurements or pulses.

 \widetext